 © 2018 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

-For example, studies show that children with conduct problems are more likely to improve if their parents abandon harsh discipline practices in favor of positive parenting techniques (Furlong et al 2012).
+For example, studies show that children with conduct problems are more likely to improve if their parents abandon harsh discipline in favor of positive parenting techniques (Furlong et al 2012).
+In addition, experiments suggest that kids will experience emotional and behavioral improvements if their parents are trained in positive parenting (Cullum et al 2022; Havighurst et al 2022; Smit et al 2022).

 There is also evidence that the approach works in the classroom.
 When middle school teachers have been coached to replace punitive discipline policies with empathy and supportive problem-solving, suspension rates were cut in half (Okonofua et al 2016).

-So clearly, families benefit from positive parenting.
-But how can we make it happen?
+So how can we make it happen?
 Here are 10 tips for bringing out the best in your children.

 10 positive parenting tips